 “I called it HestiaNet because, as you know, CS:GO is infested with cheaters and the Goddess Hestia has a power of healing as well as power of hearth and fire.
 I want HestiaNet to heal over the games infestation and to get rid of as many cheaters as possible.
 To many of us in the community, CS:GO is a home, and Hestia is also the protector of the house.”

 Although HestiaNet uses 2Eggs’s main account to review Overwatch cases, 2Eggs himself has never had to step in.
-The system reviews the footage, analyses the data, gives a verdict, and stores the user’s SteamID in a database, which is reviewed occasionally to check for game or VAC bans.
+The system supposedly reviews the footage, analyses the data, gives a verdict, and stores the user’s SteamID in a database, which is reviewed occasionally to check for game or VAC bans.
 If a ban is handed out, HestiaNet makes a note of it, adding information from that specific verdict to her network pool to increase her overall accuracy.

-And, well, it’s been pretty effective so far.
+And, well, it looks like it’s been pretty effective so far.
 Out of the 17,659 cases HestiaNet has reviewed, 15,356 of those were reported, and 15,104 have resulted in a ban.
 The large proportion of these bans are for some sort of cheats, with only 0.5% of the bans being handed out for griefing.
 Of course, you have to take into account that the majority of accounts flagged for Overwatch review are deemed as suspicious by multiple players, but those are impressive statistics regardless.